vatesfr/xen-orchestra/docs/from_the_sources.md

 forever-service delete orchestra
 ```

-- If you want to update your current version, do this on both repositories:
+- If you want to update your current version, do this:

 ```
 $ git pull --ff-only